ZETH-Community/CSS-ZE-Starter/README.md

 # CSS-ZE-Starter

+Simply Visit: https://github.com/srcdslab/ to get all you need.
+This repository is no longer need.

 All necessary extension and custom sourcemod that needed for CS:S Zombie Escape server.
 Mostly used by popular CS:S Zombie Escape server.

 Usually inorder to have these extensions for your server, you have to compile the extensions with yourself.